-Pre-COVID, the Tribal Elders program prepares and provides five meals per week at the Elders Center.
-In Calendar Year 2020-2021, the community dining site morphed into a home delivered option as needed.
+Prior to the COVID-19 pandemic, the Tribal Elders program prepared and provided five meals per week at the Elders Center.
+In Calendar Year 2020-2021, the community dining site converted to a home delivered option as needed.
 The Tribe blends the subcontracted funds from ALTC and Title 6 federal nutrition funds to provide this valued service.
 The Tribe welcomes eligible seniors from the community at this site.
 Other services include, providing firewood allotments to every elder home on reservation, home visits to arrange chore service, check on health status and refer to other services as well as hosting monthly activities at the Elders Center.